Nerwyn/service-call-tile-feature/README.md

 ### String Interpolation

-Many fields such as colors and labels can have the entity state or attributes interpolated, or can accept CSS variables.
+Many fields such as colors and labels can have the entity state or attributes interpolated, or can accept CSS variables and functions.

 If any of these values returns an empty string or undefined value, an empty string is returned for the entire string, not just the interpolation.
 Labels will also not be generated so icons will be properly centered.